oddbird/oddleventy/content/blog/2024/anchor-position-polyfill.md

 Thanks to a great contribution from [@ayoreis], the validity algorithm has been updated to match the [spec].
 More can be found in the [issue], but this change makes more elements available for anchoring.
-The notable use case is you can now anchor to another element that is anchored as well (as long as it comes earlier in the DOM tree).
+The notable use case is you can now anchor to another element that is anchored as well (as long as the anchor element is layed out before the target element).

 [@ayoreis]: https://github.com/ayoreis
 [spec]: https://drafts.csswg.org/css-anchor-position-1/#target